 - Do not provide property access without your presence: When you are showing properties, always be present at the location.
 Unsavory clients may cause damage to properties, or the property may be hazardous and put others in physical danger.

 - Create a buddy system: Enlist a colleague as your buddy so you can look out for each other’s well-being.
 If you or your buddy are going on a showing, let them know the location and time you will return.
 Consider sharing your location via mobile so that if you or they don’t return in the allotted time frame, you can check in on them.

-- Have a distress call ready: There are many phone apps available that will automatically send a distress call to the authorities or select contacts if you are in danger.
+- Have a distress call ready: Many phone apps are available that will automatically send a distress call to the authorities or select contacts if you are in danger.
 For example, Homesnap Pro allows you to set a safety timer when you go on a showing with an unfamiliar client.
 If the timer expires, a text message will be sent to your emergency contacts to notify them that you are in distress.

 - Take a self-defense class: Self-defense classes will give you the necessary skills and tools to protect yourself or your clients if there is physical danger.

-- Wear a hard hat: Often with commercial properties, investors, and developers, you will visit properties that are under construction.
+- Wear a hard hat: Especially with commercial properties, investors, or developers, you will visit properties that are under construction.
 To avoid any physical danger, wear hard hats (which should be provided to you) and pay attention to your surroundings.

-While you might think “that would never happen to me,” it’s better to be prepared for any situation that can cause you or your clients harm.
+While you might think, “That would never happen to me,” it’s better to be prepared for any situation that can harm you or your clients.
 When in doubt, get out of the situation and alert the authorities.